KatherineMichel/katherinemichel.github.io/doc/blog/conferences/pycon-us-2026-recap.md

 Versioning: after Python 3, a switch to year-based calendar versioning could happen (sidenote: former Django Fellow Carlton Gibson [has proposed](https://buttondown.com/carlton/archive/an-annual-release-cycle-for-django/) an annual release cycle and calendar versioning for Django as well)

 Evolving Python's governance: the governance structure should be re-evaluted on an ongoing basis.
 The team has grown and changed a lot since the initial governance model was put in place, but that doesn't mean it needs to be dramatically changed.
 Two year terms or term limits are being considered.

+Opinions on using Rust for Standard Library modules: Rust is popular.
+Rust broadens the funnel of people wanting to contribute, but some people won't want to learn Rust.
+CPython needs to continue to attract contributors.
+There are many things to consider.
+This is an extremely complex, hard problem.
+Emmma is thinking deeply about it.
+This will be a multi-year project, even if it doesn't happen.
+The speed the proposal is moving at is impressive, and there is a lot of optimism.

 <!--
 https://peps.python.org/pep-0602/